LeonvanKouwen/elvis/README.md

 For bugs and problems with the code in this package, please raise a github issue.
 For more general questions, the [holoviz discourse](https://discourse.holoviz.org/) can be used.

-### Future work

-#### ToDo
-* Fix reset button for streaming plots (resetting a holoviews plot)
-* Redesign the streaming module
-* Add docstrings
-* The css is a mess; needs to be cleaned up
-* Prevent overlapping hover pop-ups in Bokeh plots
-* Bokeh themes for other plot types
-* Address this "WARNING:param.reset: Setting non-parameter attribute value=False using a mechanism intended only for parameters"

-#### Nice-to-haves
-* Remove the 5px left-margin when generating widgets with param.
-* A widget that shows stdout
-* A global message widget
-* Reset the server from a button in the browser
-* Save an elvis panel as static html